 Personality in Career Context:

-One of my first impressions is the double appearance of creativity in these assessments, first as a value and then as a skill.
-Often, these assessments frame creativity (Artistic in the Holland Code as well) as governed by fine arts interest and producing novel and tangible artifacts.
-As a member of a choir, I do engage in reproducing fine art musically but in the world of work, I find myself expressing myself creatively by job-crafting, writing on topics of interest, tinkering with ways to engage with students on social media, and synthesizing information from this certication course, my graduate studies, and my personal interests to create new ways to think of oneself and career planning.
+One of my first impressions is the appearance of creativity in two of these assessments, first as a value and then as a skill.
+Often, these assessments frame creativity (Artistic in the Holland Code as well) as governed by fine arts interest and producing novel and Tangible artifacts.
+As a member of a few choirs over the years, I do engage in reproducing fine art musically but in the world of work, I find myself expressing myself creatively by job-crafting, writing on topics of interest, tinkering with ways to engage with students on social media, and synthesizing information from this certification course, my graduate studies, and my personal interests to create new ways to think of oneself and career.

-I am consistently drawn to academic environments that value Strategic Thinking (my main CliftonStrengths domain), evidence-based practice, and the core job function as specializing in a topic and communicating this Expertise.
+I am consistently drawn to academic environments that value Strategic Thinking (my main CliftonStrengths domain), evidence-based practice, and a core function to specialize in a topic and communicate this Expertise.
 I currently serve as the Embedded Liaison to the College of Agricultural and Life Sciences at UF with no prior content knowledge in agriculture and natural resources.
-This is a challenge that excites me, and reminds me of the core principle of service-learning: as I work with students, they work with me as well, and we can transmit knowledge together.
+This is a challenge that excites me, and reminds me of the core principle of service-learning: as I work with students, they work with me as well, and we can share knowledge between each other.
 I appreciate the challenge of garnering interest and creating novel programming that addresses multiple needs and is specialized.
 In the future, I will find opportunities that feature the combination of working in a Social role while able to do tasks in an Investigative way.

 My Judging self seems in conflict with my Enthusiast self at first glance.
 How does an eye for structure balance the desire for variety?
 First, I have a confession to make.
 And that is… that I really like this new job.
 And better yet, I have a better understanding of why because of the questions posed by this course.
-My Meaning of these combined personality factors is such: I depend on structure provided by the role such as task function, the why it all, and the tools all accessible by a few clicks or a quick Zoom chat.
-After these basic work needs are met, I run loose with projects and new ideas that push the boundaries of what’s been done before, but always within this boundaries.
+My Meaning of these combined personality factors is such: I depend on structure provided by the role such as task function, the why of it all, and the tools all accessible by a few clicks or a quick Zoom chat.
+After these basic work needs are met, I run loose with projects and new ideas that push the boundaries of what’s been done before, but always within the scope of our work and goals.
 The safety of the built structure allows me to feel confident, pilot new programming, and fail fast to succeed fast.

 Three core skills of coaching and counseling are Helping, Listening, and Reasoning.
-There is a lot of mental effort and finesse required in moving with someone toward their next steps, normalizing a student’s experiences, and Relating my understanding: “What I’m hearing is…” My Input self is more than collecting articles, books, and fun facts for the sake of doing so; I am able to relate a work’s meaning to a client or friend, and recognize the information that they need in the moment.
+There is a lot of mental effort and finesse required in moving with someone toward their next steps, normalizing a student’s experiences, and Relating my understanding: “What I’m hearing is…” My Input self is more than collecting articles, books, and fun facts for the sake of doing so; I am able to relate an author’s work or an article I recently read’s meaning to a client or friend, and can recognize the information that they need in the moment.
 This reminds more of Dr. Irvin Yalom’s approach.
-He is famous for his group therapy techniques and his ‘her and now” frame.
+He is famous for his group therapy techniques and his ‘here and now” frame.
 However, he is also the main proponent of existential psychotherapy and expertly weaves in the thoughts of Nietzsche, Schopenhauer, and many other philosophers to do the ultimate task: help folks see life the way it is.
 A meaning-making limited only to the Western lens does not serve all, and I am currently learning of more expert voices to include in my practice of helping and giving grace.

 I completed my first career assessment as a sophomore at Carnegie Mellon, specifically the Strong Interest Inventory.
 I remember distinctly my first suggest role as a Career Coach and the second as a Translator.
 In these latest assessments, these roles have also become present: Professor, Public Speaker, Counselor, Teaching and Learning Specialist.